iftitalukder/pipe_fault_detection/README.md

 # pipe_fault_detection
 Overview

 This script implements and evaluates various machine learning models for classifying vibration data from a dataset.
 It uses both classical models (Random Forest, SVM, Logistic Regression, and kNN) and a deep learning model (CNN-LSTM) to compare performance on both clean and noisy data.
-The results from this study will contribute to research presented at ICCIT 2025.

 Purpose

 The objective of this research is to assess the effectiveness of traditional and deep learning models on a vibration classification task, specifically comparing their performance in clean versus noisy data environments.
 This analysis aims to improve sensor-based vibration classification methods, which are vital in industrial and engineering applications.